 In Chile, many desserts are cow milk-based, like Semolina pudding, “Leche Asada” or roasted milk, flan, “Leche Nevada” or floating island, and many more.
-Before refrigeration was accessible in Chile, cooking the fresh cow milk into desserts was an effective way to preserve it and get the kids to consume more milk.
+Before refrigeration was accessible in Chile, cooking fresh cow milk into desserts was an effective way to preserve it and get the kids to consume more milk.

 Many times Chilean rice pudding is served with fresh fruit or fruit sauces.
-Berries are popular but also cooked winter fruits like apples and quince.
+Berries are popular, but also cooked winter fruits like apples and quince.
 Quince is a great topping, and I can imagine rhubarb being great too.

 - 4 cups whole milk

 - In a heavy-bottomed pot, heat the milk over medium heat, add the cloves and the cinnamon stick.

 - Meanwhile, wash the rice in a colander under cold running water until the water runs clear.